digitalbazaar/rdf-canonize/README.md

 const canonical = await canonize.canonize(dataset, {algorithm: 'URDNA2015'});

 // canonize a data set with a particular algorithm with callback
-// force use of JavaScript implementation even if native bindings are available canonize.canonize(dataset, {
+// force use of the native implementation canonize.canonize(dataset, {
     algorithm: 'URDNA2015',
-    usePureJavaScript: true
+    useNative: true
   }, function(err, canonical) {
   // ...
 });